fkfest/jsmol_viewer/README.md

   - Atom selection mode for precise editing
   - Save edited structures as XYZ files
   - Draggable and resizable editor window
+- Drag&minimize feature for interactive atom movement with automatic structure optimization
 - Drag and drop file loading
 - Cross-platform support (Windows, macOS, Linux)

 ## Installation

+### Pre-built Executables

+Executables for Windows and Linux are automatically generated for each release on GitHub.
+You can:
+1. Download the latest version for your platform from the [releases page](https://github.com/fkfest/jsmol_viewer/releases/latest)
+2. Run the installer for your platform
+   - Windows: `.exe` installer
+   - Linux: `.AppImage` or `.deb`/`.rpm` package

 ### From Source